Deploy W&B with Kubernetes Operator

 <Tab title="Helm CLI">

-W\&B provides a Helm Chart to deploy the W\&B Kubernetes operator to a Kubernetes cluster.
-This approach allows you to deploy W\&B Server with Helm CLI or a continuous delivery tool like ArgoCD.
+W\&B provides a Helm chart to deploy the W\&B Kubernetes Operator to a Kubernetes cluster.
+This approach lets you deploy W\&B Server with Helm CLI or a continuous delivery tool like ArgoCD.

 For deployment-specific considerations, see [Environment-specific considerations](#environment-specific-considerations) and [Deploy with Terraform on public cloud](#deploy-with-terraform-on-public-cloud).
 For disconnected environments, see [Deploy on Air-Gapped Kubernetes](/platform/hosting/self-managed/on-premises-deployments/kubernetes-airgapped/).